-Radial Shockwave Therapy (RSWT)
+Radial Shockwave Therapy (RSWT) in Colchester, Essex

-Radial Shock Wave Therapy (RSWT) is effective for many musculo-skeletal problems even when other therapies have proved ineffective.
+RSWT is effective for many musculo-skeletal problems even when other therapies have proved ineffective.

 The treatment then initiates an inflammation-like process in the tissue that is being treated.
 The body responds by increasing the blood circulation and metabolism at the treatment area which in turn accelerates the body’s own healing processes.
 This increase in the blood flow within the affected area, stimulates cell regeneration and healing, and decreases local factors which can cause pain.
 The shockwaves break down injured tissue and calcifications.

 Radial Shockwave Therapy in Colchester, Essex

 Typically, most patients require 3 to 6 sessions of radial shockwave therapy in Colchester, Essex to maximise the benefits and is said to be up to 80% effective.
 Our RSWT is highly effective in treating a whole range of conditions, from tennis and golfer's elbow to lateral hip pain and plantar fasciitis.
 Get in touch with the team at Bodyworks Physiotherapy to schedule your full body assessment where your physiotherapist will identify the painful points and advise the best course of action for your treatment.

 We pride ourselves on being able to alleviate all types of pain with our RSWT in Colchester, Essex - get in touch to see how we can help you!

 Radial Shockwave Therapy treatment is a highly effective treatment available for patients with:

 • Calcified tendon issues of the shoulder

 • Golfer's elbow